rendall/icebreakers/QUESTIONS.md

   * Sweet, salty, or sour?
   * There are now 25 hours in a day!
 How do you spend your extra hour?
   * What activity helps you relieve stress at work?
-  * What are the best and worst purchases you’ve ever made?
+  * What are the best and worst purchases you've ever made?
   * What are you going to do when you retire?
   * What are you most excited about in relation to your job this year?
   * What are your favorite songs from your teenage years that you still rock out to when nobody else is listening?